drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

-# It's all about APIs
+# It's all about APIs :metal:
-You might have hear about APIs before.
-It seems that they're popping up in all kinds of conversations, also out side of the
+You might have hear about APIs before, as it seems that they're popping up in all kinds of conversations.

 >In computer programming, an application programming interface (API) is a set of subroutine definitions, communication protocols, and tools for building software. - Wikipedia

-Essentially with it's something that you expose either internally between your app(s) or expose to external apps built by others, to access certain functionality from your app.
+Essentially, an API is something that you expose either internally between your apps(s) or expose to external apps allow them to access certain functionality or data that you haveö

-The APIs we'll be using come from the city of Helsinki.
-They have various data about the city, transportation, where they snowplowes are and also, what events are happening in Helsinki.
-They have a collection of data and logic, that they're exposing to everyone to use.
+The APIs we'll be using come from the city of Helsinki (https://api.hel.fi/).
+They have different types of data available about the city, transportation, where they snowplows are and also, what events are happening in Helsinki through the [Linked Events API](https://api.hel.fi/linkedevents/v1/).

-> APIs can also be completely open and free, like the ones from the city of Helsinki but they can also behind authentication (like Yle Areena) and of course some APIs having pricing.
+> APIs can be completely open and free, like the ones from the city of Helsinki but they can also behind authentication (like Yle Areena) and of course some APIs having pricing.
 >
-> Sometimes we use APIs to access data, like information about the upcoming events in Helsinki.
+> Sometimes we'll use APIs to access data, like information about the upcoming events in Helsinki.
 And sometimes we use APIs like Computer Vision service on Microsoft Azure to send a photo to the machine learning algorithm and ask it to analyze it.

-:mag: You can find a list of the APIs provided by the city of Helsinki here https://api.hel.fi/ We'll be using the [Linked Events API](https://api.hel.fi/linkedevents/v1/)

-## What kind of data do APIs provide?
+## In what format to APIs provide data?
 There are several different formants in which APIs can provide you with data, but one of the most common ones is **JSON** (JavaScript Object Notation).
-It's basically a commonly agreed format to share data, that's easy for both humans and machines to read.
+It's basically a commonly agreed format to share data, that's easy for both humans and machines to read and process.

-JSON Object example from [W3C](https://www.w3schools.com/js/js_json_objects.asp)
+JSON Object example from [W3C](https://www.w3schools.com/js/js_json_objects.asp), where we have an object called "myObj" that has a three properties: name (text), age (number) and cars (array).
+In addition each car has just one property (the name).
 ```json
 myObj = {
     "name":"John",